-Did you ever think about adding trust badges to your dropshipping store?
+Have you ever thought about adding trust badges to your dropshipping store?
 Or maybe you already have them, but you’re not sure if you’re using them right.
 Well, wonder no more!
 In this article, I will guide you step-by-step on why people add trust badges to their store.
-And why people don’t like adding trust badges.
+I’ll also go over why people don’t like adding trust badges.

 Trust badges are there to increase the trust your store visitors have in your store.
 There are people that will abandon their cart if they have security concerns.
-Adding trust badges is one of the easiest ways to increase trust and even conversion rates for your dropshipping store in 2020!
+Adding trust badges is one of the easiest ways to increase trust and conversion rates for your dropshipping store in 2023!

 Let’s begin with what a trust badge is.